w3c/wot-security/wot-security-metadata.md

 Should we be stricter, or not?

 ### Cookie API Keys
-Does this even make sense for M2M IoT APIs?
+Does this even make sense for machine to machine IoT APIs?

 ### OAuth
 What about other versions of OAuth?
 What about versions in general?